 Education is the most important aspect of keeping your organization safe.
 Make sure everyone knows the above precautions and how to handle their email security.

 Find My Phone

 Ever use find my phone for your iPhone or Android?
 It’s especially helpful when you can’t remember if you left your phone in the car or not.
-Well these same features enable you to remotely erase all your personal data, in the event your phone (or tablet) is lost or stolen.
+Well, these same features enable you to remotely erase all your personal data, in the event your phone (or tablet) is lost or stolen.
 Make sure it’s enabled.
 It’s very easy to do so.
 Here’s how to do it on your iPhone and here’s how to do it on an Android phone.

 Pop-ups are pesky and super annoying -like, really annoying.
-However, they can also contain malicious software hidden in it that can trick a user into unknowingly verify something.
+However, they can also contain malicious software hidden in them that can trick a user into unknowingly verifying something.
 This could trigger a download unbeknownst to you and install malware.
 In most cases, do yourself a favor and avoid the tendency to “just click it”.
 If you think something looks suspicious, ask your IT specialist to check it out.
 Also, if you use the Chrome Browser on a Windows Machine, Google offers a free application that will “scan and remove software that may cause problems with Chrome, such as crashes, unusual startup pages or toolbars, unexpected ads you can’t get rid of, or otherwise changing your browsing experience.”
 Here’s the link.

 Enjoying your latte with a side of Free Wifi?
 Well, most Wifi hotspots at local establishments are not run by IT Professionals.
 This isn’t purposefully malicious, the owners are just trying to do you a solid and likely don’t realize one of their patrons is searching for data being transferred.
-In this case, once you’ve accessed the free Wifi, you’ve granted him/her free access to a program which can intercept your data.
+In this case, once you’ve accessed the free Wifi, you’ve granted him/her free access to a program that can intercept your data.
 If you must use free Wifi, consider encryption software.

 Don't Fall Behind!